NKI-AI/dlup/docs/quickstart.rst

     16000x16000 (256x256) JPEG/RGB Q=100;Mirax Digital Slide|AppMag = 40|MPP = 0.062500
     tiff.ResolutionUnit     inch

-If necessary, you can also save these properties as a json file via :bash:`dlup wsi info --json checkerboard.svs > props.json`
+If necessary, you can also save these properties as a json file via :bash:`dlup wsi info --json checkerboard.svs > props.json`.

-Or, we can easily pre-tile a tile image using:
+Alternatively, we can easily tile a whole-slide image using:

 .. code-block:: console

     dlup wsi tile checkerboard.svs . --tile-size=256 --mpp 1 --foreground-threshold=0 --crop --mode=skip

-This will generate a set of tiles of size 256, microns per pixel equal to 1.0 and no tile will be considered as background.
+This will generate a set of tiles of size 256, microns per pixel equal to 1.0, and no tile will be considered background. :code:`--model=skip` means the program will skip the last overflowing tile.
-Mode ***skip** will skip the last overflowing tile.
-For more information about tiling modes, consult the :doc:`/tiling` page.
+For more information about tiling modes consult the :doc:`/tiling` page.

-Python package
+Python Package
 --------------
 The main dlup classes are *SlideImage* and *SlideImageDataset*.

-SlideImage represents a single whole slide image.
+*SlideImage* represents a single whole slide image.
+You can instantiate it by using the path to the WSI file with:

 .. code-block:: python